 We are a volunteer based program and rely on trained volunteers to carry out our mission.
-Our central office is located in downtown Christiansburg, and we have tutors in Pulaski, Giles, Radford, and Floyd.
-Our funding is through grants, local governments, direct contributions from community members, fundraising events, and the United Way and United Funds that serve the New River Valley.
+Our central office is located in downtown Christiansburg and tutoring takes place throughout the NRV.
+Our funding is through grants, local governments, direct contributions from community members, fundraising events, and the United Way of the New River Valley.

 Q: Where does tutoring take place?

-A: Tutoring takes place throughout the New River Valley in public locations, such as libraries, churches, and our local offices.
+A: Tutoring takes place throughout the New River Valley in public locations, such as libraries, churches, and workplaces.
 New locations are developed as needed.

 Q: Who are the "adult learners"?